kshitijl/wedding-website/index.md

 ##### When to arrive

 Aim to arrive around 4.30pm.
-The Baraat -- a walk around the lake, perhaps accompanied by K talking about the local geology -- leaves at 5pm.
+The Baraat -- a walk around the lake leaves at 5pm.

 ##### How to get there